LucasMirandaIT/lm-ui-components/README.md

-# LM-UI-Components
+# MirandaUI

 UI Library build with Svelte and Storybook
-Our demo storybook is available on: https://lm-ui-components.vercel.app
+Our demo storybook is available on: [Vercel](https://miranda-ui.vercel.app)

 ## Running Locally